Why We Became a Certified Organic Company

 But since we are a certified organic company, we are required to submit documentation that even our "non-organic ingredients" were produced without the use of toxic pesticides, genetically modified organisms (GMOs), sewage sludge or irradiation.

-We purchase all of our ingredients from reputable suppliers who routinely test their raw material to ensure purity.
+We purchase all of our ingredients from reputable suppliers who routinely test their raw materials to ensure purity.